elliotherriman/website/_posts/2018-03-21-the-illusion-of-player-choice.markdown

 ---
 layout: post
-title: "The Illusion Of Player Choice"
+title: "Telltale Games, And The Illusion Of Player Choice"
-subtitle: Storytelling, zombies, and the theory of wrestling.
+subtitle: Storytelling, zombies, and professional wrestling.
 ---

-_Telltale Games have spent years lying to our faces.
-I think it's about time we give them some credit._
+_For years, Telltale Games have made their living by lying to our faces.
+I think it's about time we give them some credit for that._